-The Jewish sages teach that if the Bible had not been given over to man, we would have learned many virtues from His creations.
+The Jewish sages teach that if the Bible had not been given to man, we would have learned many virtues from God’s creations.
 For example, we would have learned faithfulness from a dog.
 Perseverance from an ant.
 Creativity from a spider.
 While God did give us the Bible, we can still benefit from observing His wondrous creatures.
 Here’s what we can learn from a simple crab.

 Unlike most animals that grow as an entity during their lifespan, crabs, with their hard outer shells, cannot.
 As babies grow into older children, their organs, limbs, and facial features grow right along with them.
 But a crab’s shell stops growing when it gets to a certain size.

 Crabs have to shed their outer shell in order to grow a new one.
 They have to leave the old behind in order to step into something new and better.
 Crabs teach us a powerful lesson about growing: Sometimes, in order to grow, we have to leave behind something – or many things – that no longer suit us.

 Crabs instinctively know this truth about growing.
 They know that without letting go of their old shell, they’ll never grow a new and improved one.
 But as human beings, we tend to resist change – especially when it involves leaving behind a part of us.
 We need to learn from the crabs and let go of the old.

 Exodus 13:17 reads: “When Pharaoh let the people go . . .”
 However, if we translate this verse literally from the original Hebrew, it reads: “When Pharaoh sent the people away . . . ” The sages explain that when it finally came time for the Israelites to leave Egypt, they were hesitant to go.
 Pharaoh had to literally push them out the door!